Frequently Asked Questions

 Charter Schools

 Charter schools are schools that are publicly funded but independently run.
-This unique operation model gives charter schools more control over things like curricula, staffing, and budgeting compared to traditional public schools.
+This unique operation model gives charter schools more control over things like curriculum, staffing, and budgeting compared to traditional public schools.
 Charter schools are held accountable by authorized public chartering agencies and are required to follow state academic standards.

 Tuition

-No. BASIS Charter Schools are tuition-free.
+Yes.
+BASIS Charter Schools are tuition-free public charter schools.

 BASIS Charter Schools do not charge tuition and are free to attend.
 Even though our families do not pay tuition, there may be expenses for field trips, extracurricular activities, after-school care, or other academic resources.
 Financial aid is available for qualifying families.